PrazolBista/event/README.md

 - Open a web browser and go to http://localhost/phpmyadmin/.

-- Create a new database called event_management_system.
+- Create a new database called eventdb.sql.

-- Import the database file event_management_system.sql located in the db folder.
+- Import the database file eventdb.sql located in the database folder.

 - Open a web browser and go to http://localhost/event/ to run the project.